 Sophomore Emmi Eisenhauer has Ms. Stokes for Keystone Biology.
 “Sometimes it’s easier to focus on the lesson when she adds jokes,” she said.

-Ms. Stokes is not just a science teacher.
-In fact, she said her family owns a trucking and warehouse company along with a real estate company, at which she worked previously.
-Along with that she said she’s a very busy mom with three athletic kids.
-She added that one of her sons is a wrestler at Bucknell and another son is a pitcher in Tennesse, and her daughter plays college soccer in Georgia.
+She adds she’s a very busy mom with four kids.
+She added that one of her sons was a wrestler at Bucknell, another son was a pitcher in Tennesse, and her last son is in the welding program at Pennsylvania College of Technology, her daughter plays college soccer in Georgia.

 She said she’s always been involved with caring for kids.
 “My whole life has been my kids,” she added.